The Ugly Stepsister (2025) review – Cinderella meets Cronenberg

 This is an interesting way to present the story.
 Elvira is, at least for some of the movie, fairly likable and sympathetic.
 She desires love and affection but most of the people around her treat her like shit; even her own mother.
 As she goes to extreme lengths to fix how she feels she looks on the outside.
 She gradually becomes more and more ugly on the inside.

 This could be seen as a satirical take on the ridiculous nature of the beauty industry itself.
-As well as the way in which it impacts everyday people.
+It keys in on the way the perpetuation of certain beauty standards impacts everyday people.
 As well as the basic idea of what constitutes attractiveness and how that relates to self image and happiness.
 The way we feel we should look, or the way we feel we should act, leads us to betray our actual selves.
 Sometimes even leading us to become “ugly” in the process.

 Director Emilie Blichfeldt wanted to illustrate the body-image struggles that she, and many other women, have faced in their lives.
 Much of which is pushed onto people by the traditional images of beauty perpetuated by social media, Hollywood, and celebrity.
 Doing it via the medium of body-horror was a choice made after binging a ton of Cronenberg films and Julia Ducournau’s 2016 hit Raw.